Pallur/talgreinir/README.md

 * python -m flask run
     "Running on http://127.0.0.1:5000/"

-To get the CSS to work, you have to hard reset the browser.
+To get the CSS to work, you have to hard reset the browser (Ctrl + R OR Ctrl + F5).
 This is explained on the site it self *(hardcoded in the home.html)*

 ---